Glass Gem corn Is an old variety of corn with kernels that come in an absolutely stunning array of colors. (Photo: timlewisnm [CC BY-SA 2.0]/Flickr)

 Corn on the cob is one of life's biggest treats, but there's rarely a surprise when you peel the husk.
 That's not the case with Glass Gem corn.
 Peeling the husk from this variety of corn is like unwrapping artwork each time.

 What is Glass Gem corn?
 It's an old variety of corn with kernels that come in an absolutely stunning array of colors.
-It's also a reminder that there are varieties of fruits and vegetables that we're in danger of losing, and it would be a real shame if we lost them.
+It's also a reminder that there are varieties of fruits and vegetables that we're in danger of losing.
+That would be a real shame if we did.

-for $7.95 for a 50-seed packet, and the seeds they sell come directly from the seed gifted to them from Schoen.
-Anyone can now grow this beautiful variety, save the seeds, and pass them on, to make sure these seeds don't get forgotten again.
+So now anyone can grow this beautiful variety, save the seeds, and pass them on — helping to make sure these seeds don't get forgotten again.
 By saving the seeds from specific-colored kernels, people have been able to play with the colors, creating new color combinations in the Glass Gem corn.

 This corn isn't the type you'd slather with butter, sprinkle with salt, and chomp into on a summer evening.
 It's tougher than that, so it's used for popcorn and for grinding into cornmeal.

 The importance of saving seeds